JohnSnowLabs/spark-nlp-display/README.md

 dependency_vis = DependencyParserVisualizer()

-dependency_vis.display(pipeline_result, #should be the results of a single example, not the complete dataframe.
+dependency_vis.display(pipeline_result[0], #should be the results of a single example, not the complete dataframe.
                        pos_col = 'pos', #specify the pos column dependency_col = 'dependency', #specify the dependency column dependency_type_col = 'dependency_type' #specify the dependency type column